The Scrutiny Unit's main focus is on work of a legislative or financial nature.

 Following discussions with the relevant select committees, these reviews result in the production of written questions for departments and some times briefing for oral evidence sessions.

-The Scrutiny Unit also aims to improve the quality of financial scrutiny through working with select committees in pressing Departments to improve the quality of the financial information they provide, preparing guidance notes, giving presentations and training to Members and their staff, and identifying examples of best practice.
-The Scrutiny Unit also provides economic support to Select Committees for specific committee inquiries.
+We also aim to improve the quality of financial scrutiny through working with select committees in pressing Departments to improve the quality of the financial information they provide, preparing guidance notes, giving presentations and training to Members and their staff, and identifying examples of best practice.
+We also provide economic support to Select Committees for specific committee inquiries.

 Debates on public spending (Estimates days)